LoganNegley/Forked/README.md

 # Forked
 An application to store recipes

+Use all endpoints after main route: https://forked-recipes.herokuapp.com/

 # Back-end endpoints
 ************************************